-B. Rollag reviewed the 2020 Annual Report with the Board.
-He pointed out some of the highlights for NRSC in 2020.
-In the Chairman's message C. Amulung thanked all the Board members for their contributions to making NRSC what it is today and wished all of them well in whatever their future endeavors might be.
-He also thanked all the staff especially Brian Rollag, Kole Steinley, Theresa Drake and the late Ralph Havinga for making his job over the last decade easy and enjoyable.
-He said he believes NRSC is well positioned for the future.
+B. Rollag reviewed the 2021 Annual Report with the Board.
+He pointed out some of the highlights for NRSC in 2021.
 B. Rollag said the report will be forwarded to all the municipalities and CAO's.
 B. Rollag answered questions from the Board.

-Moved by B. de Jong to accept the 2020 Annual Report as presented.
+Moved by K. Jones to accept the 2021 Annual Report as presented.